EskelinenAntti/FastCalc/README.md

 Just type your calculation and press Enter or "=" button to calculate it.
 You can browse old calculations with up and down arrow keys or just clicking on them.

+Press CTRL + D to clear the memory.